Imagen dinámica

 In the vast universe of comics, few names resonate as strongly as Joe Kubert’s.
 Recognized for his extraordinary work on Sgt.
 Rock, Hawkman, Tarzan, and Tor, Kubert not only left an indelible mark as an exceptional artist but also became a pioneer in teaching sequential art.
 His educational legacy culminated in the creation of The Joe Kubert School of Cartoon and Graphic Art, an institution that has trained generations of artists.

-However, there’s a chapter in Kubert’s life that often goes unnoticed but revolutionized the comic industry: the creation of the first three-dimensional comic in history, “Three-Dimension Comics,” starring the intrepid Mighty Mouse.
+However, there’s a chapter in Kubert’s life that often goes unnoticed, but which revolutionized the comic industry: the creation of the first three-dimensional comic in history, “Three-Dimension Comics,” starring the intrepid Mighty Mouse.
 This feat was not a solo achievement, but the result of a unique collaboration between Kubert and his childhood friend, Norman Maurer.

 Together, these visionaries not only created a comic; they invented a completely new experience that captivated readers’ imaginations and transformed the way we interact with illustrated stories.
 Want to take your drawing skills to the next level?
 Discover how here.
-The 1950s were about to witness an explosion of creativity that would change the comic landscape forever.
+The 1950s was about to witness an explosion of creativity that would change the comic landscape forever.

 Cover of the first 3D comic: Three-Dimension Comics #1 featuring Mighty Mouse